-In the third session, the 2-step conjugate heat transfer procedure was done to determine the heat flow within the box.
+In the third session, the two-step conjugate heat transfer procedure was carried out to determine the heat flow within the box.

-Onshape is the first and only full-cloud 3D CAD system that lets everyone on a design team work together using any web browser, phone, or tablet.
+Onshape is the first and only full-cloud 3D CAD system that allows every member of a design team to work together using any web browser, phone or tablet.

-Onshape was built from scratch for the way today’s engineers, designers and manufacturers really work, giving them secure and simultaneous access to a single master version of their CAD data without the hassles of software licenses or copying files.
+Onshape was built from scratch for the way today’s engineers, designers and manufacturers really work.
+It provides secure and simultaneous access to a single master version of their CAD data without the hassles of software licenses or copying files.

-Based in Cambridge, Massachusetts, Onshape is a new venture-backed company that includes key members of the original SolidWorks team plus elite engineers from the cloud, data security, and mobile industries.
+Based in Cambridge, Massachusetts, Onshape is a new venture-backed company that includes key members of the original SolidWorks team, as well as elite engineers from the cloud, data security and mobile industries.

 To discover all the simulation features provided by SimScale, download the document below.